-So, it's time to finally hang your new multi-panel canvas, and we've got this easy step-by-step guide to help you get the job expertly done!
+So, it's time to finally hang your new multi-panel canvas wall art, and we've got this easy step-by-step guide to help you get the job expertly done!

 As you probably noticed, our artwork is ready-to-hang and comes with a pre-installed sawtooth hanger.
 That's because we want to make sure that decorating your wall is super fast and easy!

 So roll up your sleeves and let's get started!

 Toothpaste?!
 Yup, you read it right!
 You'll figure out why you need it soon enough!

 Follow these simple steps carefully, and you'll have your beautiful artwork up on your wall in just a few minutes!

 Always start with the middle panel (usually the largest one).
 Use it as a main focal point to align the other panels.